-8.1 ACADEMIC CALENDAR
+8.1 Academic Calendar

-8.1.1 Those who set the University calendar and timetable seek to support the spirit of diversity and inclusiveness which underpins this Code.
-However, they are constrained firstly by the system of public holidays in this country, secondly by both our and our students' limited resources which require us to deliver programmes in as time efficient way as possible, and thirdly, particularly at assessment time, by the need to ensure security and equality of treatment for all those sitting any particular assessment.
+8.1.1 Those who set the University calendar and timetable seek to support the spirit of diversity and inclusiveness which underpins this Policy.
+However, they are constrained firstly by the system of public holidays in this country, secondly by limited resources which require us to deliver programmes in as time efficient way as possible, and thirdly, by the need to ensure security and equality of treatment for all those sitting assessments.

-8.2 RELIGIOUS OBSERVANCE CALENDAR
+8.2 Religious Observance Calendar

-8.2.1 Annually, following the setting of the academic calendar, the Faith & Spirituality team shall produce the University's Religious Observance Calendar.
-This calendar shall identify principal religious festivals, and shall include a list of specific Religious Observance dates (and, where appropriate, times of day) on which certain University activities shall be avoided (see below)2.
-The Religious Observance Calendar shall be submitted annually for approval by the Teaching Committee.
+- 8.2.1 Following the setting of the academic calendar, the Faith & Spirituality team shall produce the University's Religious Observance Calendar which shall be submitted annually for approval by the Teaching Committee.
+This calendar shall identify principal religious festivals and include a list of specific religious observance dates (and, where appropriate, times of day) on which certain University activities shall be avoided. - 8.2.2 Religious observance dates will be those dates (or specific times of day on those dates), determined at the absolute judgement of the Faith and Spirituality Team, on which it would be unreasonable to expect a follower of a recognised religion to engage with the University's learning and teaching opportunities or assessment requirements, due solely to the obligations of that religion.

-8.3 TEACHING
+8.3 Teaching

-- 8.3.1 Teaching and other learning opportunities may be scheduled on days of Religious Observance as identified in the Religious Observance Calendar.
+8.3.1 Teaching and other learning opportunities may be scheduled on days of religious observance as identified in the Religious Observance Calendar.
 The University timetable has been designed to ensure that teaching and learning requirements are delivered efficiently and effectively within the available time and space.
-For these reasons, the timetable cannot accommodate the diversity of religious observance requirements on campus. - 8.3.2 The University understands that there may be certain occasions when a student may be absent due to religious observance.
-If religious observance means that you will miss a lecture or other scheduled learning opportunity, you must notify your module leader(s) in advance.
-Except where the Faith and Spirituality team is unable to confirm that the absence coincides with a day of religious observance, such an absence will not normally be recorded as an unauthorised absence. - 8.3.3 Students may observe the requirements of their religion and pray at certain times of the day.
-They should, wherever possible, fulfil their obligation to pray either before or after classes. - 8.3.4 Where the class is longer than an hour they should speak to the lecturer beforehand, arrange to leave to pray during the break and return before the break ends. - 8.3.5 Missed learning opportunities resulting from participation in prayer and other religious obligations must be made up by the student.
+For these reasons, the timetable cannot accommodate the diversity of religious observance requirements on campus.

+- 8.3.2 The University understands that there may be certain occasions when a student may be absent due to religious observance.
+If this means that a student will miss a lecture or other scheduled learning opportunity, the student must notify their module leader(s) in advance.
+Except where the Faith and Spirituality team is unable to confirm that the absence coincides with a day of religious observance, such an absence will not normally be recorded as unauthorised. - 8.3.3 Students may observe the requirements of their religion and pray at certain times of the day.
+They should, wherever possible, fulfil their obligation to pray either before or after classes. - 8.3.4 Where the class is longer than an hour a student should speak to the lecturer beforehand, arrange to leave to pray during the break and return before the break ends. - 8.3.5 Missed learning opportunities resulting from participation in prayer and other religious obligations must be made up by the student.
 However, tutors should be supportive in this by ensuring that any handouts normally distributed in the class are available.